SolidOS/solidos/README.md

 # An Operating System for [Solid](https://solidproject.org)

-When you get a new Mac, it is immediately usable because it has Mac Os on it.
+When you get a new Mac, it is immediately usable because it has macOS on it.
 When you get a new phone, PC, or tablet, they come with or you quickly install an operating system which provides some basic functionality, and, more importantly, a framework for extending what you can do with it.
 When you get a [Solid](https://solidproject.org) pod -- a chunk of data storage somewhere that you control -- then you should have an operating system which allows you to make immediate use of it, but also provides a framework for you to do more and more things with more and more people.

 ## Goals